Policies and Standards

 Golden West College is designated as a Servicemen’s Opportunity College.
 This designation means the college provides servicemen and women with: open admissions; credit awarded for USAFI courses and CLEP; opportunities to request waiver of residency requirements for graduation; credit for service schools; and opportunity to complete courses through non-traditional means.

-Effective May 2013, Credentials Solutions has been retained as the designated agent for processing and sending official electronic transcripts on behalf of Golden West College.
+Credentials Solutions has been retained as the designated agent for processing and sending official electronic transcripts on behalf of Golden West College.
 The electronic transcript that is produced using this service contains the identical information as the printed transcript and can be certified as unaltered by uploading the file to the company’s website that is provided during the delivery process.
 Credentials Solutions has been granted the authority to deliver all such electronic transcript requests on behalf of Golden West College and respond to any inquiries regarding transcript transactions.

 Cumulative Folders: The Enrollment Center maintains an electronic cumulative file on each student who has records sent to the College.
 The file, containing copies of high school and college transcripts, and other relevant academic information, such as records of military service and other awarded credit, is available to the student.
 These files are the property of the college.